eduardotkoller/cloudfront-prerender-integration/README.md

 ## How to use

 You need two environment variables set during the run time of the scripts: `PRERENDER_TOKEN` (your prerender.io token) and `CLOUDFRONT_DISTRIBUTION_ID` (your SPA cloudfront distribution ID).
+You also need the AWS credentials configured or set in your environment variables.

 Then, run `yarn deploy` and `yarn map` afterwards.